 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Gallbladder Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

-Gallbladder cancer occurs when normal cells in the gallbladder change and grow uncontrollably, forming a mass called a tumor.
+Gallbladder cancer occurs when healthy cells in the gallbladder change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.
 This section is about primary gallbladder cancer.
 Primary gallbladder cancer is cancer that starts in the gallbladder, as opposed to cancer that begins somewhere else in the body and spreads to the gallbladder.

 About the gallbladder

 The gallbladder is a pear-shaped organ located just under the liver.
 The gallbladder stores bile, a fluid made by the liver that helps to digest fats.
 Bile is released from the gallbladder through a tube, called the common bile duct, as food is broken down in the stomach and intestines.